Fanteria/todotxt-tui/doc/configuration/file_worker.md

 <dt><b>Env:</b> <code>$TODOTXT_TUI_ARCHIVE_PATH</code></dt>
 <dt><b>Conf:</b> <code>archive_path</code></dt>
 <dd>
-Specifies the path to the `archive.txt` file, where completed tasks are stored.
-If not provided, completed tasks are moved to the `todo.txt` file instead of being saved in a separate archive file.
+Specifies the path to the archive file, where completed tasks are stored separately.
+If not provided, completed tasks remain in the same storage as pending tasks.

+> **Note:** This option is only used by the todo.txt format.
+It is ignored when `todo_path` points to a directory or an `.ics`/`.ical` file.
 </dd>
 <br>